-October is a fun month—the back to school frenzy is over, the great State Fair of Texas has begun, Halloween is right around the corner and the days are filled with sunshine and comfortable temperatures!
+October is a fun month—the fall growing season is in full swing, Halloween is right around the corner, and the days are filled with sunshine and comfortable temperatures.

 Devote some time to your landscape…whether it is performing needed maintenance, designing new beds and outdoor living areas, or preparing for early spring color in your beds.